 Cynthia Walburn was born in Southern California and grew up in South Florida.
-She has resided in North Florida for over twenty years and currently divides her time between Atlantic Beach and Fort Lauderdale.
-The sunlight and tropical landscape of South Florida is an obvious influence in her work.
-She derives her inspiration from nature but especially the beaches, marshes, and springs of Florida.
-Most of her paintings incorporate the quality of light reflecting off or through water.
+She currently divides her time between Saint Augustine and Fort Lauderdale and derives her inspiration from the beaches, marshes, and springs of Florida.
+Her paintings incorporate physical and spiritual qualities of light and water.

-Formally trained in the field of architecture and interior design, her love for painting and drawing has evolved and expanded over the course of 30 years.
-She first realized her inner artist as a child, and experimented with many forms of applied and fine arts before realizing her full passion as a painter in the early 1990s.
-Her work is included in significant private and corporate collections as well as healthcare facilities including PNC Global Headquarters in Pittsburg, Everbank Corporate Offices in Jacksonville, and a 12 canvas 2 story commission at the Baptist Hospital heart wing in Jacksonville to name a few.
+Formally trained in the field of architecture and interior design, her artwork evolved and expanded over the course of 30 years.
+Her paintings are included in significant private and corporate collections as well as hospitality and healthcare environments.
+Cynthia’s work can be seen in the collections of PNC Global Headquarters in Pittsburg, Everbank Corporate Offices in Jacksonville, MD Anderson Cancer Center, and a 12 canvas two story commission at the Baptist Hospital heart wing in downtown Jacksonville to name a few.

 Cynthia holds a Bachelors of Design with an art history minor, and a Masters of Architectural Studies from the University of Florida.

 I consider my work to be transcendent impressionism.
 My work is rooted in elements of water, air and light.
-Most people describe my work as tranquil and even ethereal.
-My desire is to engage the viewer in a moment of suspension where they may experience a sense of calm and lack of gravity.
+Most people describe my work as tranquil and ethereal.
+My desire is to engage the viewer in a moment of suspension to experience a sense of calm and lack of gravity.
 The horizon line is intentionally absent from my work which enhances the perception of weightlessness.

-Abstract elements of nature and the environment are typically central to my work.
-Deeply imbedded memories from snorkeling, scuba diving and aerial impressions from flying over oceans and waterways have influenced my paintings.
-Growing up in Florida made me deeply aware of the reflective qualities of water with colors and patterns of the ever changing sky.
-My paintings are a process that start out with an unknown destination.
+Abstract elements of nature and the environment are central to my work.
+Deeply imbedded memories from scuba diving and aerial impressions from flying over oceans and waterways influenced my paintings.
 I enjoy the freedom of allowing the work to evolve without self imposed preconceptions of the outcome.
-As the painting begins to take shape I start to realize where it wants to go.
-Large paintings are my specialization and I enjoy the physical movement and energy that the larger paintings require.
-They also have a larger impact on the physical environment and affect the atmosphere of a space in a powerful way.
+As paintings begin to take shape I intuitively realize where it wants to go.
+Large paintings are my specialization and the physical movement and energy they require have a larger impact on the physical environment and atmosphere of a space in a powerful way.